11 Accessing Data

 ```

-These sections calculate the number of survey respondents, then put this in the text using inline R code; create a table that shows the respondents broken down by age group; and generate a graph that shows how many respondents like video games.
-Figure 11.3 shows the resulting report.
+These sections calculate the number of survey respondents, then put this value in the text using inline R code; create a table that breaks down the respondents by age group; and generate a graph displaying how many respondents like video games.
+Figure 11.2 shows the resulting report.

-We can re-run the code at any point to bring in updated data.
-Our survey had five responses today, but if we run it again tomorrow and it has additional responses, they will be included in the import.
+You can rerun the code at any point to fetch updated data.
+The survey had five responses today, but if you run it again tomorrow and it has additional responses, they will be included in the import.
 If you used Google Forms to run your survey and saved the results to a Google Sheet, you could produce this up-to-date report simply by clicking the Knit button in RStudio.

 Importing Only Certain Columns

-In the previous sections, we read the data of the entire Google Sheet.
-It is, however, possible to import only a section of a Sheet.
-For example, the survey data we imported includes a timestamp column.
-This variable is added automatically whenever someone submits a Google Form that pipes data into a Google Sheet, but we don’t use it in our analysis, so we could get rid of it.
+In the previous sections, you read the data of the entire Google Sheet, but you also have the option to import only a section of a sheet.
+For example, the survey data includes a timestamp column.
+This variable is added automatically whenever someone submits a Google Form that pipes data into a Google Sheet, but you don’t use it in your analysis, so you could get rid of it.

 glimpse()

-There are a number of other functions in the googlesheets4 package that you can use.
+There are a number of other useful functions in the googlesheets4 package.
 For example, if you ever need to write your output back to a Google Sheet, the write_sheet() function is there to help.
 To explore other functions in the package, check out its documentation website at https://googlesheets4.tidyverse.org/index.html.

 Accessing Census Data with tidycensus

-If you’ve ever worked with data from the United States Census Bureau, you know what a hassle it can be.
-Usually, the process involves visiting the Census Bureau website, searching the website for the data you need, downloading it, and then analyzing it in your tool of choice.
-This pointing and clicking gets very tedious over time.
+If you’ve ever worked with data from the US Census Bureau, you know what a hassle it can be.
+Usually, the process involves visiting the Census Bureau website, searching for the data you need, downloading it, and then analyzing it in your tool of choice.
+This pointing and clicking gets very tedious after a while.

-Kyle Walker, a geographer at Texas Christian University, and Matt Herman (creator of the Westchester COVID-19 website discussed in Chapter 9) developed a package to automate the process of bringing Census Bureau data into R: the tidycensus package.
-With tidycensus, a user can write just a few lines of code to get data about, say, the median income in all counties in the United States.
+Kyle Walker, a geographer at Texas Christian University, and Matt Herman (creator of the Westchester COVID-19 website discussed in Chapter 9) developed the tidycensus package to automate the process of importing Census Bureau data into R. With tidycensus, you can write just a few lines of code to get data about, say, the median income in all counties in the United States.

-This section shows you how the tidycensus package works using examples from two datasets to which it provides access: the Decennial Census administered every 10 years and the annual American Community Survey.
-We’ll also show you how to use the data from these two sources to perform additional analysis and make maps by accessing geospatial and demographic data simultaneously.
+In this section, I’ll show you how the tidycensus package works using examples from two datasets to which it provides access: the Decennial Census, administered every 10 years, and the annual American Community Survey.
+I’ll also show you how to use the data from these two sources to perform additional analysis and make maps by accessing geospatial and demographic data simultaneously.

 Connecting to the Census Bureau with an API Key

 Begin by installing tidycensus using install.packages("tidycensus").
 To use tidycensus, you must get an application programming interface (API) key from the Census Bureau.
-API keys are like passwords that allow online services to determine whether you are authorized to access data.
+API keys are like passwords that online services use to determine whether you’re authorized to access data.

-You can obtain this key, which is free, by going to https://api.census.gov/data/key_signup.html and entering your details.
+To obtain this key, which is free, go to https://api.census.gov/data/key_signup.html and enter your details.
 Once you receive the key by email, you need to put it in a place where tidycensus can find it.
 The census_api_key() function does this for you, so after loading the tidycensus package, run the function as follows, replacing 123456789 with your actual API key:

 library(tidycensus)